-You can learn more about soap opera sequence in DotComSecrets book.
+You can learn more about the soap opera sequence in DotComSecrets book.

 Another email marketing legend Igor Kheifets.
 This guy literally trains subscribers to open and click every email of his.
-Writes incredible good stories, connecting his own life, world events to a products or services.
-His copy is usually long form, but it does not matter: if people are interested in something, they can talk, read, listed about it all day long.
-There are no limits of which day of the week or time to send a message and he’s right in my opinion.
+Writes incredible good stories, connecting his own life, and world events to products or services.
+His copy is usually long-form, but it does not matter: if people are interested in something, they can talk, read, listed about it all day long.
+There are no limits on which day of the week or time to send a message and he’s right in my opinion.